henriqueholtz/Aws-Struggle/Produtcs/AWS Systems Manager.md

 AWS Systems Manager offers utilities for running commands, patch-management and configuration compliance.

+AWS Systems Manager allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.
+You can create logical groups of resources such as applications, different layers of an application stack, or production versus development environments.

+With AWS Systems Manager, you can select a resource group and view its recent API activity, resource configuration changes, related notifications, operational alerts, software inventory, and patch compliance status.
+You can also take action on each resource group depending on your operational needs.
+AWS Systems Manager provides a central place to view and manage your AWS resources, so you can have complete visibility and control over your operations.

 - You cannot use this service to provision AWS infrastructure.

 [!img](https://d1.awsstatic.com/AWS%20Systems%20Manager/product-page-diagram-AWS-Systems-Manager_how-it-works.2e7c5d550e833eed0f49fb8dc1872de23b09d183.png)